-The Garden Rooms can fit 1 rollaway bed for a child; the Garden Suites can fit 2 children on a double sofabed, which might or might not work, depending on your kids.
-There is a supplement for extra guests
+The Garden Rooms and Premium Castle room can fit 1 rollaway bed for a child; the Garden Suites can fit 2 children on a double sofabed, which might or might not work, depending on your kids.
+Some of the Dali Rooms are connected, making them ideal for families.
+There is a supplement for extra guests.

 Babysitting is available with advance request.

-The property is on top of a hill and there are some steep drops; there are also a lot of steps and an unguarded pool, so we'd say it's better not to bring toddlers.
+The property is on top of a hill and there are some steep drops; there are also a lot of steps and two unguarded pools, so we'd say it's better not to bring toddlers.